timoxley/cascadify/Readme.md

 # stylify

-Recursively find and concatenates styles specified in package.json.

-Stylify will find any required module's stylesheets, specified by package.json, and ensure they are bundled in the correct order.
+Stylify recursively finds stylesheets, specified by package.json, and ensures they are concatenated in the correct order as per the heirarchy in which they are required.

-For example, if module `A` depends on modules `B` and `C`, `B` and `C`'s styles will be output before the styles of module `A`.
+For example, if module `A` depends on modules `B` and `C`, the styles of `B` and `C`'s will be output before the styles of module `A`.

 ## Installation